beckoningstranger/pp2-mines/README.md

 * Precious Ijege, my mentor, for providing feedback on my ideas and helping me create this project.

-* Kera Cudmore, for her class on how to write a README and her insight she offered when I contacted her on Slack.
+* Kera Cudmore, for her class on how to write a README and the insight she offered when I contacted her on Slack.

-* Chris Williams, for his peer code review when I asked for it on Slack.

-* Kristy Maulerova, for moral support and feedback during development and when I asked for a peer code review on Slack.

 * Ewan Colquhoun, whose [first project's README](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md) served as a model for this one.

-* The Code Institute tutor team, especially for making me aware of flexbox, which solved so many problems for my page layout.

-* My family, for bearing with me when I dealt with time pressure and frustration.
+* My kids for being interested in this project and learning how to play the game.

 * My wife, for putting up with me and proofreading my work.